 The table on the next page lists all of the drinking water contaminants that we detected during the calendar year of this report.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Not shown in the table are 29 inorganic chemicals all are below the established MCL, 81 synthetic organic chemicals all non-detected and 63 volatile organic chemicals all non-detectable.
+Not shown in the table are 29 inorganic chemicals all are below the established MCL , 81 synthetic organic chemicals all non-detected and 63 volatile organic chemicals all non-detectable.
 Fruitland Water is very fortunate that the water being drawn is of such good quality no additional treatment or filtering is necessary.
+In 2021 all five ground water sources (wells) were due for pesticide and herbicide testing.
+Of the required 14 pesticides and 50 herbicides to be tested, all results from all five sources showed ND or non-detection.

 Important Drinking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal: The level of contaminant present in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCL Maximum Contaminant Level : The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 AL (Action Level) Action Level: The concentration of a contaminant which, if exceeded, triggers treatment of other requirements which a water system must follow.
 MRL Minimum reporting level MRDLG Maximum residual disinfection level goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL Maximum residual disinfection level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MNR Monitored Not Regulated.
 MPL State Assigned Maximum Permissible Level.
-PPM Parts per million PPB Parts per billion
+PPM Parts per million РРВ Parts per billion

-Substance MCLG OR MRDL G MCL, TT OR MRDL Your Water Sample Date Violation Typical Source Disinfection By-prod ucts HAA (Haloacetic Acids) NA 60ppb ND 2020 No By product of drinking water disinfection TTHM (Trihalomethanes) NA 80ppb Low 0.67- High 2.98 ppb 2020 No By product of drinking water disinfection
+MCLG OR MRDL MCL, TT OR Sample Substance G MRDL Your Water Date Violation Typical Source Disinfection By-products HAA (Haloacetic Acids) NA 60ppb Low 0.0-High 1.31 ppb 2021 No By product of drinking water disinfection TTHM (Trihalomethanes) NA 80ppb Low 0.85- High 3.50 ppb 2021 No By product of drinking water disinfection

-Substance Well 2A Well 3 Well 3A Well 4 Well 5A Typical Source Other Regulated Water Quality Tests Performed Nitrates 2.07 2.42 2.00 2.00 Runoff from fertilizer use: Leaching from septic tanks, sewage; Erosion of natural deposits.
+Substance Well 2A Well 3 Well 3A Well 4 Well 5A Typical Source Other Regulated Water Quality Tests Performed Nitrates Runoff from fertilizer use: Leaching from septic tanks, sewage; Erosion of natural deposits.
 MCL of 10 ppm.
-(MCL 10) 2.87ppm 2.42 ppm 2.88 ppm 2.99 ppm 2.39 ppm Radium 228 (MCL 5.0) ND ND ND ND ND Erosion of natural deposits.
+(MCL 10) 2.91ppm 2.88 ppm 2.92 ppm 3.11 ppm <0.20 ppm Radium 228 (MCL 5.0) ND ND ND ND ND Erosion of natural deposits.
 MCL 5 Gross Alpha (MCL 15.0) ND ND ND ND ND Erosion of natural deposits.
 MCL 10

 Substance # of Samples # of Samples Sub- mitted # samples exceed- ing regulatory ac- tion level Further Action Req.
-Typical Source Lead and Copper Lead 42 42 0.006 ppm 0 Corrosion of house- hold plumbing systems Copper 42 42 0.87 ppm 0 Corrosion of house- hold plumbing systems
+Typical Source Lead and Copper Lead 42 42 0.006 ppm 0 None Corrosion of house- hold plumbing systems Corrosion of house- Copper 42 42 0.87 ppm 0 None hold plumbing systems